EMAIL ACCOUNTS

 SPAM AND MALWARE SCANNING

 All email is scanned for malware and spam as it arrives and as it is opened.
 If you are picking up email through an app other than Outlook please be cautious of clicking on links or responding to email.
-Also, make sure that your mobile devices have appropriate security software installed.
+Accessing SFCC email on mobile devices introduces additional security risks.
+Employees must secure their devices with a passcode or biometric lock, keep software updated, and use only trusted apps.
+Devices should be configured with SFCC‑approved protections such as MFA.
+Although these measures help protect sensitive information, users must continue to use caution when interacting with email on mobile devices.

 JUNK MAIL FOLDER